-In 10-bit mode, reading ADCRH prevents the ADC from transferring subsequent conversion data into the result registers until ADCRL is read.
-If ADCRL is not read until the after next conversion is completed, the intermediate conversion data is lost.
+ADCRL contains the lower eight bits of the result of a 10-bit conversion, and all eight bits of an 8-bit conversion.
+This register is updated each time a conversion completes except when automatic compare is enabled and the compare condition is not met.
+In 10-bit mode, reading ADCRH prevents the ADC from transferring subsequent conversion results into the result registers until ADCRL is read.
+If ADCRL is not read until the after next conversion is completed, then the intermediate conversion results will be lost.
 In 8-bit mode, there is no interlocking with ADCRH.
-If the MODE bits are changed, any data in ADCRL becomes invalid.
+In the case that the MODE bits are changed, any data in ADCRL becomes invalid

-Figure 9-6.
+Figure 9-7.
 Data Result Low Register (ADCRL)